 There’s a limit to how much you can save, but no limit to how much you can earn.

 If you’re willing to put in the work and develop a hustle that’ll scale and grow, you can earn as much money as you want.
 And while there are a lot of ways you can make more money, my favorite way is by starting a freelance hustle.

-That’s what Shannon and Luisa did, and they’re going to show you how.
+That’s what Shannon and Erik did, and they’re going to show you how.

 Step 3: Find a million-dollar business idea (it’s easier than you think)

 One very common misconception about starting your own freelance hustle is that you need to come up with the “perfect” idea to do it — when that couldn’t be further from the case.

 I know it’s difficult to imagine that you might have profitable skills already — but you do.
 In fact, Shannon has a perfect solution to find out those skills: Look at what your friends ask you to help them out with.
 That’s how she got her start as a freelance CPA consultant.